DustinTheGreat/torrent_cli/README.md

 # Torrent_Cli
 A torrent search and downloader from the command line.
 Can been used to automatically download torrents.
-I plan on serving this on AWS and use SMS to interface with it.

 # Example:
   ## list torrent:
   <code> ./torrent.py shrek2 </code>